 Does my Teenager Need Inpatient Psychiatric Care?

 Research shows that teens with certain mental health issues are more likely to succeed when they can take advantage of a full continuum of care.
-Our therapy options prepare teens to return home with a detailed plan and network of support.
+Our mental health therapy options prepare teens to return home with a detailed plan and network of support.
 Each of our programs provides the support, understanding, and tools necessary to overcome mental health issues.
 Completing treatment at Sunrise Vista offers teens a chance to take their lives back.
-When teens and loved ones realize that healing is possible and within their grasp, they are empowered to live a healthy and balanced life.
+When teens realize that healing is within their grasp, they are empowered to live a healthy and balanced life.
 We offer immediate access to care, clinicians, and social workers to help your child and loved ones navigate through the process of getting well and determining their next steps.

 We offer treatment to all kinds of teens with all sorts of problems.
 Please don’t be embarrassed if your child needs a mental health program; we help parents navigate these waters every day.
 Our center is LGBTQ-friendly and we welcome people of all cultures.
 These are just a few of the areas we address in our mental health and substance abuse therapy programs designed for the unique challenges our teens are overcoming:

 Internal Coping Skills

 Emotional and cognitive reasoning are the foundation of our internal coping skills.
 For people overcoming any mental health and substance abuse problem through dual diagnosis treatment.
 Our therapists have the approach, skill set, experience, and determination to help teens use internal coping skills to help them get back to living a healthy life.

 External Coping Skills

 Skills training and situational awareness are just a few examples of the external coping skills you can expect your teen to learn in our inpatient and outpatient treatment settings.